To Hell with Electronic YogaWritten by Tomasz Goetel

 The obvious, in the past, main pillars of yoga practice and teaching (e.g. the necessary asceticism (tāpas), meditative frame of mind (ekāgratā), physical presence of both teacher and student in body, breath, voice, gaze, and touch, just to name a few) are being perverted, corrupted, and most likely rendered sterile by the means of a wireless, electronic, computerized screen-and-speaker disembodied “connection”, “communication”, and/or “transmission”.
 I am not a fan of any kind of “connecting” and not a fan of any kind of yogic electronic ecstasy.

-Therefore, I decided I must distance myself from the yoga teacher community and, at the same time, continue with a further inquiry into my own present practice and future teaching.
+Therefore, I must distance myself from the yoga teacher community and, at the same time, continue with a further inquiry into my own present practice and future teaching.
 As much as I am intellectually and morally against electronic yoga, and physically I’m keeping myself away from it, in my heart I am at peace about it.
-Electronic yoga doesn’t make sense in the same way that looking at Renaissance masterpieces on my computer while eating a kebab or watching a theater play on a plasma TV in my sweatpants, alone, make no sense—and all those half-life ghosts, they all rightly die.
+Electronic yoga doesn’t make sense in the same way that looking at Renaissance masterpieces on my computer while eating a kebab or watching a theater play on a plasma TV in my sweatpants, alone, make no sense—all those half-life ghosts, they all rightly die.

 I do feel a little sorry for online yoga teachers.
 I do understand that where they used to teach, those places have been closed as one of the results of the governmental sanitary terror.
 I do understand teachers might be teaching yoga electronically (so-called remotely—I despise that expression, it makes me think of being fed up and changing channels) because they need the income of the few dollars coming in or a sign from everyone out there that they are not yet completely unnecessary and forgotten.
 I feel sorry for them because teaching via any LCD screen and digital microphone must be so terribly, terribly boring.